icyflame/blog/_posts/2018-09-01-using-bootstrap.md

 1. Bootstrap makes your website responsive. i.e. your app will look better on every screen no matter it's size and shape.
 Of course, you should use it properly.
-But it is extremely hard to use bootsrap badly enough that it will look bad somehow.
+But it is extremely hard to use bootstrap badly enough that it will look bad somehow.

 1. Bootstrap's Grid System.
 This is one of the most useful things that I have